 Unfortunately this is one of those times that I just threw some things together and didn't even bother with jotting down any measurements or ingredients but I really wanted to share it with all of you for a little foodie inspiration.
 All I did was cook the entire pack of black rice noodles in plain water (there were about 5 blocks of ramen in the pack).
 Once they were done I rinsed them under cold water and strained them (rinsing them under cold water is an essential step to keeping them from becoming gummy and mushy).
-I then added them to a bowl and added about 1 tsp of toasted sesame oil, the juice of 1 lime, 1-1/2 tsp of ginger and sea salt to taste and tossed well.
-Then I just added some of the noodles to a bowl and added some leftover fresh veggies.
+I then added them to a bowl and added about 1 tsp of toasted sesame oil, the juice of 1 lime, 1-1/2 tsp of ginger, 1 minced garlic clove and sea salt to taste and tossed well.
+Then I added some leftover fresh veggies.
 I happened to have red pepper, bok choy, red cabbage, carrots, and you see it......AVOCADO!
 Oh yeah.
 I added a bit of garlic chili sauce too.
 The final product was amazing and delicious.
 Hopefully you can put your own spin on it.😀 Don't forget to tag me on social media so I can see your creations.